rayanchalise/College_projects/README.md

-# College_projects
+# Random Personal TOlls collection
-This repo is for "python for hacker" projects
+Learning Security..............................)
 -----------------------------------------------

 Hey i am a cyber security enthusiast from Nepal.
-I recently started making small programs and i want make a decent collection of programs and acquire some level of decent knownledge of python .
+I recently started making small programs and i want make a decent collection of programs and acquire some level of decent knownledge in python tools development.